 For your Qualifying Review, the review committee will include at least two Sport Psychology faculty members (major advisor and committee member from sport psychology).
 The Diagnostic/Qualifying Examination for Doctoral Degree form available from OASIS must be completed and submitted to OASIS following this review.

-he Doctoral Qualifying Review (Diagnostic Examination).
+Effective January 2027, students are required to register EDP 6963 Qualifying Exam (0 credit) course in the semestser when completing the Doctoral Qualifying Review (Diagnostic Examination).
 Upon completion, a diagnostic / qualifying exam results form must be submitted by the department to OASIS to avoid a registration hold on your account.

 The Qualifying Review consists of the following: